tianyingw/tianyingw.github.io/openings.md

 title: Research Opportunities
 ---

-If you are an undergraduate student at Tsinghua University and want to get research training experience in statistics, please email me to discuss possible research opportunities.
+If you are an _undergraduate student_ at Tsinghua University and want to get research training experience in statistics, please email me to discuss possible research opportunities.
+Please include a short introduction of your background, your research interests, the statistical courses you took, and your expectation for this research experience.

 ### Basic Requirements